-Blend one small onions and if you can not blend, chopped it into smaller pieces and add it to Egusi seed to form a paste.
-Add the beef stock or water to mix, mix them together and set aside.
+- Blend one small onion and if you can not blend, chop it into smaller pieces and add it to Egusi seed to form a paste.
+Add the beef stock or water to mix, mix them together, and set aside.

 - 1/2 cup vegetable oil

 - Cowskin (ponmo) stock-fish, dry fish

 - Salt to taste

 - 2 cups grounded egusi seed